brynpickering/python_boilerplate/README.md

 ## Documentation

-For more detailed instructions, see our [documentation](https://brynpickering.github.io/python_boilerplate/latest).
++For more detailed instructions, see our [documentation](https://arup-group.github.io/python_boilerplate/latest).

 ## Installation